The easiest and most effective strategy for highlighting the achievements in a resume: with metrics!

-You’ve probably heard the term KPI, which stands for key performance indicator.
+You’ve probably heard the term KPI, which stands for key performance indicators.
 This is how companies judge their existing employees.
 It’s how they attribute value to people, helping them make decisions on promotions and raises.

 As a job seeker, a good way strategy for getting hired is to try and guess which KPIs are most important for the role and company you are pursuing.
 Then include metrics on your resume that seem to align well with these KPIs.

 Here’s a simple example: a company is hiring a new business development manager.
 They want someone who has a track record of landing new clients and expanding existing client accounts.
 How do you tailor your resume to this job description?
-Well for starters, you better make sure it mentions how many clients you recruited at your last job or how you grew particular account by a certain percentage.
+Well for starters, you better make sure it mentions how many clients you recruited at your last job or how you grew a particular account by a certain percentage.

-The types of metrics that are relevant for your resume will depend on the company and job you are seeking.
+The types of metrics that are relevant for your resume will depend on the company and the job you are seeking.
 But here are 5 metrics that recruiters love to see:

 Most organizations pursue some form of growth: revenue, clients, clicks, influence, etc. That means they want people who can help them get from where they are now, to somewhere even better.
 Again, this growth is probably measured in KPIs.

 Use the job description to determine the types of growth the company might find valuable.
-This includes click-through rates, revenue, new clients or staff increases.
+This includes click-through rates, revenue, new clients, or staff increases.